sammsouzaa/Adress-API-Project-TS/README.md

-# Food API Project
+# Address API Project

-Welcome to the Food API Project repository!
+Welcome to the Address API Project repository!
 This project was developed as part of the "Programação para Internet" (Web Programming) course.
-It involves creating a RESTful API for managing food-related data using technologies such as Yarn, TypeScript, Mongoose, and Node.js modules.
+It involves creating a RESTful API for managing address-related data using technologies such as Yarn, TypeScript, Mongoose, and Node.js modules.

 ## Features
-- RESTful API for managing food-related data.
+- RESTful API for managing address-related data.
 - Developed using Yarn as a package manager, TypeScript for type-safe development, and Mongoose for MongoDB integration.
 - Implementation includes models, routes, and various Node.js modules for a modular and organized codebase.